 He and his wife Judy have two children, Elle and Philip, and have been married for over twenty-five years.
 His wife serves in the church by making disciples and empowering leaders, especially women.
 His daughter, Elle, is now a full-time campus missionary who reaches out to students in Katipunan.

-This video was initially part of an initiative of the President of Every Nation Philippines, Pastor Gilbert Foliente.
+This video was initially part of Pastor Gilbert Foliente’s first-quarter report for 2019.

 The following is a transcript of Bishop Ferdie Cabiling’s message from Discipleship 2018.